NATIONAL LIGHTHOUSE MUSEUM CHRONOLOGY

 A similar fate to that of the Shinnecock Light seemed inevitable for the famous Fire Island Light in the 1990’s, when it too was targeted for destruction and development.
 The local community came to the rescue and the Fire Island Light Preservation Society saved the iconic structure from the wrecking ball.

 The threat of destruction of the Fire Island Light, and many other of these fabled landmarks created a groundswell of public support for the preservation of lighthouses.
-Similar rescue efforts around the country, inspired the creation of a American Lighthouse Coordinating Committee whose purpose was to find a site for a prestigious national museum that would be entrusted to preserve such history for generations to come.
-LPS Chairman Paul C. Cabot, Jr. and Executive Director Valerie Nelson ensured that adequate funding for the selection process was provided by the Lighthouse Preservation Society, and participated in the selection process.
+Similar rescue efforts around the country, inspired the creation of the American Lighthouse Coordinating Committee (ALCC) for the purpose of finding a site for a prestigious national museum that would be entrusted to preserve such history for generations to come.
+LPS Chairman Paul C. Cabot, Jr. and Executive Director Valerie Nelson ensured that the LPS participated in, and fully funded, the site selection process.

 In 1998, the ALCC issued a nation-wide Request for Proposals (RFP) for a National Lighthouse Center and Museum.
-Seventeen proposals were submitted from groups around the country.
+Seventeen proposals were submitted from groups around the country, including one from New York Harbor Lights based in Staten Island.
 After a series of presentations and deliberations, the former site of the U.S. Lighthouse Service (USLHS) General Depot at St. George, Staten Island, was selected as the winner.

 The National Lighthouse Center and Museum was issued its Museum Charter by the NYS Board of Regents on November 9, 2001.